elementor/elementor-developers-docs/src/context-menu/context-menu-groups.md

 ## Manage Groups

-To add, update or delete custom groups, you need to use the JavaScript `elements/context-menu/groups` filter hook, introduced in Elementor 3.5.
+To add, update or delete custom groups, you need to use the JavaScript `elements/context-menu/groups` filter hook.
 Please keep in mind that this hook doesn't change any built-in groups added by Elementor, it only allows external developers to add and modify new groups.

 * [Add New Group](./add-new-group/)
 * [Remove Group](./remove-group/)